hasibr/dotfiles/README.md

     The `--init` flag initializes any new submodules that might have been added, and the `--recursive` flag ensures that nested submodules are also updated.

-3. In the Alacritty terminal config, update the shell configuration to use the `login` process with your username as the second arg (`echo $USERNAME` to print your username).
+3. If you are on macOS: in the Alacritty terminal config, update the shell configuration to use the `login` process with your username as the second arg (`echo $USERNAME` to print your username).
+On macOS, the default process for a shell should use `login -fp $USERNAME` and not a direct invocation of `/bin/bash`.

-    `alacritty/config/alacritty.yml`:
-    ```yaml
-    shell:
-      # Default process for a shell on macOS should use login -fp $USERNAME and not a direct invocation of /bin/bash
-      program: login
+    `alacritty/config/alacritty.toml`:
+    ```toml
+    [shell]
-      args: ["-fp", "hasibr"]
+    args = ["-fp", "hasibr"]
+    program = "login"
     ```

 4. Run the setup script.